 How to get involved in team sports

-Keen to join a sporting team but don’t where to start?
+Keen to join a sporting team but don’t know where to start?
 Here are some handy tips.

 Check the noticeboards